|

 use either the minimum or maximum as appropriate.
 If this occurs, the actual

-values used must be visible to the application via the values returned from the getPreferredWidth
+values used must be visible to the application via the values returned from the getPreferredWidth and

-getPreferredHeight
+getPreferredHeight methods.

 Commands

-is said to be present on an Item if the Command has been added to this
+A Command is said to be present on an Item if the Command has been added to this

-Item with a prior call to addCommand(javax.microedition.lcdui.Command)
+Item with a prior call to addCommand(javax.microedition.lcdui.Command) or

 setDefaultCommand

-and if the Command
+(javax.microedition.lcdui.Command) and if the Command has not been removed

-with a subsequent call to removeCommand(javax.microedition.lcdui.Command)
+with a subsequent call to removeCommand(javax.microedition.lcdui.Command).

 Commands present on an item should have a

-.
+command type of ITEM.
 However, it is not an error for a command whose type

-to be added to an item.
+is other than ITEM to be added to an item.
 For purposes of presentation and

 placement within its user interface, the